edmundss/select42/README.md

 **selectedOption**: In case you've passed some extra data to options, you can access the whole selected option object with `this.$refs.mySelect42Ref.selectedOption` (where `mySelect42Ref` is ref name of your choice).

 ## Events
+**@update:modelValue**: This event is emitted when an option is selected.
+The selected option value is passed as the event payload.
-**@update:** This event is emitted when an option is selected.
+**@update:object**: This event is emitted when an option is selected.
 The selected option object is passed as the event payload.

 ## Methods
 toggleDropdown: Toggles the visibility of the dropdown.